Event description

 Conference Objectives:

-• Cross-provincial lessons in planning, procurement, and delivery
+• Cross-provincial lessons in bringing projects to market faster through planning, procurement, and delivery that save time and money

 8:00 – 8:50 AM | Networking Breakfast